Jamie Dunn: Subject of stalking

-Between 2012 and September 2014, Dunn was the subject of a stalker responsible for online harassment and threats of violence.
-This stalker, a journalist whom he met several times but hardly knew, was sending up to 50 emails a day.
-She pleaded guilty to stalking in Caboolture Magistrates' Court in December 2014, and was fined $1000 and put on a two-year good behaviour bond, with no conviction recorded.
+Between 2012 and September 2014, Dunn was stalked by a journalist he had met several times but hardly knew who was sending up to 50 emails a day.
+After pleading guilty to stalking in Caboolture Magistrates' Court in December 2014 she was fined $1,000 and put on a two-year good behaviour bond with no conviction recorded.

+Death

+Dunn died in Imbil, Queensland, on 7 March 2026 at the age of 75.